Rollup

 Ecosystem Adoption: Many applications haven't migrated to rollups, limiting composability and ecosystem size.

-Long Withdrawal Times: Optimistic rollup 7-day withdrawal period means you can't move capital quickly off rollup.
+Long Withdrawal Times: Optimistic rollups have a withdrawal period that means you can't move capital quickly off the rollup.

-Despite challenges, rollups are viable and widely adopted scaling solution.
+Despite challenges, rollups are a viable and widely adopted scaling solution.

 Rollup Roadmaps

-Decentralized Sequencers: Arbitrum and Optimism both plan decentralized sequencer networks instead of single permissioned sequencers.
+Decentralized Sequencers: Plans for decentralized sequencer networks instead of single permissioned sequencers.

-Proof Aggregation: Multiple rollups submitting proofs together, amortizing cost across many chains.
+Proof Aggregation: Multiple rollups submitting proofs together, amortizing costs across many chains.

 Recursive Rollups: Rollups on top of rollups for further scaling.